retro1996/VistaThemePlasma/INSTALL.md

 **Installation**

-1. Run the install script.
+1. Run the install script
-2. Restart your Plasma session.
+2. Restart your Plasma session